opea-project/docs/examples/ChatQnA/deploy/k8s_helm.md

 to build an e2e chatQnA with Redis VectorDB and neural-chat-7b-v3-3 model, deployed on a Kubernetes cluster.
 For more information on how to setup a Xeon based Kubernetes cluster along with the development pre-requisites, please follow the instructions here (*** ### Kubernetes Cluster and Development Environment***).
-For a quick introduction on Helm Charts, visit the helm section in  (**getting started**)
+For a quick introduction on Helm Charts, visit the helm section in  [Getting Started with Kubernetes for ChatQnA](./k8s_getting_started.md)

 ## Overview

 There are several ways to setup a ChatQnA use case.
 Here in this tutorial, we will walk through how to enable the below list of microservices from OPEA GenAIComps to deploy a multi-node TGI megaservice solution.
-> **Note:** ChatQnA can also be deployed on a single node using Kubernetes, provided that all pods are configured to run on the same node.

 1. Data Prep
 2. Embedding